marconapalm/firstCPrograms/README.md

 firstCPrograms
 ===========
-First C programs did at the University.
+First C programs I did at the University.